 People who had lower exposures or shorter durations of exposure-or both-could exhibit longer latency periods before the onset of disease.
-For example, a recent case report described a patient who had a brief but high intensity exposure to LA.
-About 30 years later, the patient showed pleural abnormalities on chest x-rays but had no symptoms of asbestos-related disease for another 10 years, when fatal asbestosis quickly set in [31].
+For example, a recent case report described a patient who had a brief (summer employment for two years) but high intensity exposure to Libby asbestos.
+About 30 years later, the patient showed pleural abnormalities on chest x-rays but had no symptoms of asbestos-related disease for another 10 years, when fatal asbestosis quickly set in [33].
 No direct causal relationship between pleural abnormalities and asbestos-related diseases has ever been demonstrated.
 However, both conditions are associated with asbestos exposure, and it is reasonable to assume that people who exhibit pleural abnormalities could be at higher risk for asbestos-related diseases, including asbestosis and lung cancers.
 The elevated number of pleural abnormalities, in both former workers and other residents around Libby, suggests that additional cases of asbestos-related disease may occur in coming years.